AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 // Put Visitor.getInstance at the end of the file, after the code library

-var visitor = Visitor.getInstance("INSERT-MARKETING-CLOUD-ORGANIZATION ID-HERE", {
+var visitor = Visitor.getInstance("INSERT-IMS-ORG-ID-HERE", {
      trackingServer: "INSERT-TRACKING-SERVER-HERE", // same as s.trackingServer
      trackingServerSecure: "INSERT-SECURE-TRACKING-SERVER-HERE", // same as s.trackingServerSecure